Dissipation-protected energy storage in interacting multilevel quantum batteries: Model and Davies Master Equation

+with $\Pi_\epsilon$ is the spectral projector of $H_S$ onto energy $\epsilon$.
+The term $\Gamma(\Omega)$ in Eq. ~\ref{eq:DaviesZeroT} represents the microscopic interaction of the system with its environment.
+In our numerical analysis, a constant damping ratio of $\gamma = 0.1$ was assumed for all transitions to reduce complexity.

 The Davies jump operators are constructed from the eigenbasis of the undriven interacting system Hamiltonian $H_S$.
 The charging field $H_d(t)$ is then added as an external coherent control term in the Schrödinger-picture master equation.
 This separation allows us to identify dark, bright, and funnel states of the interacting open system independently of the specific charging protocol.
 It is justified provided the drive does not substantially modify the Bohr-frequency structure entering the Davies decomposition.
-This separation between coherent driving and dissipative structure is justified provided the drive varies slowly on the reservoir memory timescale.
+It holds when the drive varies slowly on the reservoir memory timescale.
 A sufficient condition is

 where $\tau_B$ is the bath correlation time.
 In practice, this requires the drive modulation timescale

 to be long compared with the dissipative timescale $\Gamma^{-1}$.